juicedata/juicefs-csi-driver/docs/en/getting_started.md

 ## Helm

+In comparison to kubectl, Helm allows you to manage CSI Driver resources as a whole, and also makes it easier to modify configurations, or enable advanced features.
+Overall, Helm is recommended over kubectl.

 Helm is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.

 Installation requires Helm 3.1.0 and above, refer to the [Helm Installation Guide](https://helm.sh/docs/intro/install) and ensure that the `helm` binary is in the `PATH` environment variable.